Staveley Town railway station: History

 Normal passenger traffic over the Clowne branch line ceased in 1954.
 Remarkably, the last train was operated by a brand new diesel multiple unit.
 Timetabled summer weekend excursion traffic, notably from Radford to Blackpool, continued until 1962, along with football specials.
 These duly passed through the site of Staveley Town.

 Occasional freight and light engine movements over the Clowne branch line continued until the 1990s, when an underground fire threatened to undermine the line, compounded by the expensive need to replace the points connecting the branch to what is now known as the Robin Hood Line at Elmton & Creswell.
 The points were replaced by straight track, as were those at Oxcroft Colliery Junction.
 The single track between is largely intact, but heavily overgrown.

 Bolsover Colliery closed in 1993 and Markham Colliery closed in 1994, followed by Coalite in 2004, which left no traffic on the Doe Lea branch line.

 A temporary reprieve for the line through the site of Staveley Town station was obtained following the closure of Arkwright Colliery in 1988.
 The Arkwright site was eventually opencasted then landscaped, with startling visual impact.
 The opencast coal was transported by lorry along the trackbed of the Great Central Main Line north of Arkwright, thence to Oxcroft Disposal Point near Shuttlewood, where it was loaded onto Merry-go-Round trains which ran through Oxcroft Colliery Junction, Seymour Junction, the station site and Hall Lane Junction, to join the ex-MR Chesterfield to Rotherham "Back Line" at Foxlow Junction.
 That traffic came to a natural end in 2006.
 On 4 March 2006, the Branch Line Society ran a last train special through the station site to the disposal point boundary.

+Accidents and incidents

+On 17 November 1899, Charles Harry Bennion was working as a goods guard at the station.
+Visibility was low due to thick fog and due to a 'signaller error' an engine collided with a carriage that Bennion was in, killing him instantly.

-Possible futures
+Possible future

 The line through the station site to Seymour Junction and Oxcroft Disposal Point has been mothballed as there remains the possibility of opencast mining in the area.
 For example, in 2005, UK Coal expressed interest in extracting c530,000 tons near Mastin Moor.
 The Doe Lea line South to Bolsover (now known as The Bolsover Branch) has been mothballed because it runs through the new Markham Vale Enterprise Zone at M1 Junction 29A It is hoped that someone will invest in this infrastructure to create a road-rail interchange.
 The branch beyond Bolsover is now a public bridleway known as The Stockley Trail.